 Benefits of Family Therapy for Addiction

-Some benefits gained by patients in treatment and their families from family therapy are:
+Some benefits gained by patients in treatment and their families from family therapy for addiction are:

 - A better understanding of their addiction and how it affects their behavior – this is accomplished through education.
 Families may be evaluated as well to discover any opportunities for self-assessment and insight.